Novaras/balcora-bot/README.md

 # Balcora Bot

-Balcora bot is a Discord bot designed for users to quickly fetch and explore configurable data used in HWRM, such as ship attributes and much more.
+Balcora Bot is a Discord bot designed for users to quickly fetch and explore configurable data used in HWRM, such as ship attributes and much more.

 (TODO: this readme)